EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 can be used to prevent modification of resources in some contexts, but these mechanisms are limited in what they can protect and they can impose certain operational costs.
-For the most part, operators of origin servers either limit the content that is served using the CDN or rely on legal methods such as contracts and courts to proscribe bad behavior.
+For the most part, operators of origin servers either limit the content that is served using the CDN or rely on non-technical measures such as contracts and courts to proscribe bad behavior.

 ## Secure Content Delegation